ss-stewart/Memory-Game/README.md

     'I bet you leave your keys in the fridge...'
     'Way to go, Eintein!'

-Icebox
+ICEBOX
   .
 Add more levels: more numbers to remember and less time on the countdown clock .
-Better visual, eg. animated background
+More media, eg. animated background, notification sounds .
-  .
 Ability to play against others
   .
 Option to get clues
   .
 Ability to keep track of wins overtime
   .
 Ability to share success on social media
+  .
+Buttons display and disappear until/when needed